FaithWorks desires to see a community transformed by God's grace through loving and meaningful relationships.

 With a dedicated team of staff and volunteers, FaithWorks is able to provide much-needed programs and services to the families of the Shidler-Wheeler community.
 With the opening of FaithWorks' Community Center in 2009, the families of the Shidler neighborhood have a central location which provides education, builds community and offers assistance with challenges that life in the inner city brings.

 The majority of students that frequent our community center are at least two grade levels behind in reading.
 Our students' struggles can often be traced back to this battle with reading.
-FaithWorks is attempting to change that through LIFT (Learning is Fun Together), an after-school tutoring program.
+FaithWorks is attempting to change that through Power Hour, an after-school tutoring program.

 Students from Shidler Elementary meet with their tutors every Thursday from 3:00 - 4:30 at the FaithWorks Center to develop their reading and math skills and receive assistance with their homework.